Patrick Wolocko, CHST, GSP

-I believe that no one knows everything.
-Everyone has different experiences and perspectives.
-Being a part of a practice specialty provides numerous opportunities to gain more knowledge of the safety industry.
-The Management Practice Specialty connects those who have been in the management positions for years with those that may be new to that position.
-Both have knowledge to gain and share with each other.
-That is what excites me most about being a part of a practice specialty and what I want to enhance as well.
-Engagement and networking are the key aspects to a community which is what the Management PS is, a community.
+The Emerging Professionals Common Interest Group connects a wide range of individuals throughout the safety industry.
+We have students, freshly graduated individuals, entry level safety professionals, those that have been in the field for about five to ten years, and individuals that have changed their careers.
+That is the great thing about this group, we are all still learning.
+Even though I am still learning, I have the opportunity be in a position that guides those that are in the position I was in when I started out.
+Engagement and networking are the key aspects to a community which is what the Emerging Professional CIG is, a community.
 We are a community to help each other strive in this industry.
 The more engagement we have with each other the stronger the community will be.
-Improving engagement within the practice specialty will draw more members, increasing the collective expertise of the members of the Management PS.
-The more expertise we have in Management level members, the more we have to offer back to the new members or those still gaining experience as managers.
-It will help improve the mentorship program, the quality of speakers at the PDC sponsored by our PS and increase the day to day interactions between our members on social media groups and the ASSP Community Platform.
-There are multiple ways we learn throughout our lives, and I believe sharing thoughts and experiences is the best way to help the professional community as a whole grow in expertise as well as professional leader.
+Improving engagement within the common interest group will draw more members, increasing the wide range or perspectives and experiences of the members of the Emerging Professional CIG.
+The more experiences we have within our members, the more we have to offer the members.
+It is not just the Advisory Council putting teachings together for the members, it is all members learning from each other.
+Having an open community with vast experiences will help improve the mentorship program, the quality of speakers at the PDC sponsored by our CIG and increase the day to day interactions between our members on social media groups and the ASSP Community Platform.
+There are multiple ways we learn throughout our lives, and I believe sharing thoughts and experiences is the best way to help the professional community as a whole grow in expertise as well as professional leaders.